Web Security Plans for Government Websites

 Also, you may find a CDN, or a Content Delivery Network, at this particular level.
 A CDN stores website files into a server near you.
 Thus, it also moves your website closer to you.
 For instance, the site was originally in the United States.
 So, it’ll move to a different area that’s closer to your location!
 It’s great since the proximity affects the speed.
 The closer it is, the faster the data!

-This tier may have a set amount of storage as well.
+This security solutions plan may have a set amount of storage as well.
 This storage keeps backup data safe in case anything untoward happens to your site.
-With a good package, you can generate and automate backup, perhaps once a month.
+With a good web security package, you can generate and automate backup, perhaps once a month.
 Of course, it’s good to have system backups every month, but it’s a great practice to do it more often than that!
 This way, if something suddenly happens to your site, you won’t be caught off guard.

-This last package tends to be the highest tier, meaning you get the best of every tier we just went through and a lot more.
+This last web security package tends to be the highest tier, meaning you get the best of every tier we just went through and a lot more.

 Of course, as with SSL, you get extended validation, as indicated by the lock icon on the URL address bar.
 It means your website is secure.
 As part of the premium package, its SSL can also: